bohdanpodvirnyi/bohdanpodvirnyi/README.md

 ---

-I also contribute to open source when something's broken or missing.
+I also contribute to open source when I feel like it.